piever/juliacon2018/src/index.md

 # Outline

-- JuliaDBMeta: a pure Julia package (inspired on DataFramesMeta and Query) that provides a set of macros to simplify operations on tabular data g82eZhEVQvvZDem8bJPT3ib7eqBDsEvQJuzIDBnU9pdW0Lb4Nf
+- **JuliaDBMeta**: a pure Julia package (inspired on DataFramesMeta and Query) that provides a set of macros to simplify operations on tabular data g82eZhEVQvvZDem8bJPT3ib7eqBDsEvQJuzIDBnU9pdW0Lb4Nf
-- using StatPlots, it is possible to include statistical visualizations in a JuliaDBMeta pipeline g82eZhEVQvvZDem8bJPT3ib7eqBDsEvQJuzIDBnU9pdW0Lb4Nf
+- JuliaDBMeta pipeline: JuliaDBMeta operations can be concatenated and then piped into a **StatPlots**-powered statistical visualization g82eZhEVQvvZDem8bJPT3ib7eqBDsEvQJuzIDBnU9pdW0Lb4Nf
-- Interact and TableWidgets packages allow to run these manipulations and visualizations from a "hackable" and composable GUI
+- **Interact** package allows to run these manipulations and visualizations from a "hackable" and composable GUI

 ---

 # Exploiting JuliaDB's technical advantages

 <div style="display: flex; orientation: row;">